mmransem09/mmransem09/doc/ADpage.md

 ## 📋 Overview <br>

 This project involved setting up and securing a small Active Directory (AD) environment to better understand Windows domain management and system hardening techniques.
-The environment consisted of a Domain Controller (DC), a File Server, and a Client machine.
+The virtual environment consisted of a Domain Controller (DC), a File Server, and a Client machine.

 ---